JACK-COM/NetworkLayer/README.md

 fetch('https://some-url', someParams)
 ```
-and `https://some-url` appears in a lot of different files, this may be for you.
+then this may be for you.

 ---